 People more at risk to bug bites include those who have:

 - A high BMI and/or who are pregnant due to elevated body heat and increased CO2 production.

 - Type O blood.
 Type “A” is less attractive.

 - Elevated body secretions (heavy perspiration.)
 Mosquitoes love bacteria from skin secretions.

 - More acidic bodies.
 Poor diet, disease, improper oxygenation, and excessive alcohol intake all contribute to blood acidity.
 The more lactic acid produced, the more prone you are to mosquito bites.

 What can you do about it?

-Eat a healthy diet and mask your body scent with Pollynation’s specially formulated all-natural bug spray, it’ll keep them away and it doesn’t have that harsh smell or overspray.
+Eat a healthy diet and mask your body scent with Pollynation’s specially formulated all-natural bug spray, it’ll keep the bugs away and it doesn’t have that harsh smell or overspray.
 Also, keep on hand the Pollynation Apothecary Calendula and Plantain Healing Balm in case you do get bitten.
 This amazing all-natural remedy soothes the skin, stops the itching, prevents infection, and helps the skin heal faster.